fommil/fpmortals/manuscript/complete.md

 are more traits in the Scala stdlib Collections API than typeclasses in Scalaz.

-It is normal for an FP application to only touch a small percentage of the typeclass hierarchy, with most functionality coming from domain-specific typeclasses.
-Even if the domain-specific typeclasses are just specialised clones of something in Scalaz, it is better to write the code and later refactor it, than to over-abstract too early.
+It is normal for an FP application to only touch a small percentage of the typeclass hierarchy, with most functionality coming from domain-specific algebras and typeclasses.
+Even if the domain-specific typeclasses are just specialised clones of something in Scalaz, it is OK to refactor it later.

 To help, we have included a cheat-sheet of the typeclasses and their primary methods in the Appendix, inspired by Adam Rosien's [Scalaz